natcap/invest.users-guide/source/croppollination.rst

        :file: ./croppollination_images/guild_table_sample.csv
        :header-rows: 1

-*	**Table of biophysical land cover attributes (required)**.
-A table containing data on each class in the LULC map (as described above in #1).
-Data needed are relative indices (0-1).
-Data can be summarized from field surveys, or obtained by expert assessment if field data is unavailable.

- *File type:*  comma separated CSV.

- *Rows:* each row is a different LULC class.

- *Columns:* each column contains a different attribute of each LULC class, and must be named as follows:

- **LULC*: Land use and land cover class code.
-LULC codes match the 'values' column in the LULC raster and must be numeric, in consecutive order, and unique.

- *	*nesting_[SUBSTRATE]_availability_index*: Relative index of the availability of the given nesting type within each LULC type, on a scale of 0-1.
-The substrate must match one-for-one the substrates given in the guild table.

- **floral_resources_[SEASON]_index*: Relative abundance (0-1) of flowers in each LULC class for the given season.
-There are two aspects to consider when estimate relative floral abundance of each LULC class: % floral abundance or % floral coverage as well as the duration of flowering during each season.
-For example, a land cover type that comprises 100% of a mass flowering crop that flowers the entire season with an abundance cover of 80% would be given a suitability value of 0.80.
-A land cover type that flowers only half of the season at 80% floral coverage would be given a floral suitability value of 0.40.
-The season must match one-for-one the seasons given in the guild table.

- *Example*:

-.. csv-table:: **Example Biophysical Table**
-       :file: ./croppollination_images/landcover_biophysical_table_sample.csv
-       :header-rows: 1

-*	**Farm Polygon**: In order to calculate information related to crop yields, the model uses a polygon vector layer to indicate farm areas, and the attribute table of that vector to provide farm-specific information.
+-	**Farm Vector** (optional): In order to calculate information related to crop yields, the model uses a polygon vector layer to indicate farm areas, and the attribute table of that vector to provide farm-specific information.
 Specifically, the vector's attribute table must include the following fields:

  * *crop_type* (string): Name of the crop grown on that polygon, ex. "blueberries", "almonds", etc. For farms growing multiple overlapping crops, or crops in multiple seasons, a separate overlapping polygon must be included for each crop.